eda-ricercatore/gulyas-scripts/notes/python.md

 	- Use the **global** statement (e.g., **global *[variable-name]***) to allow local modifications of the global variable ***[variable-name]***
 		\cite[Chapter 6, section on "Scoping Rules," pp. 96]{Beazley2009}.
+	- We can use **global** statement anywhere in a function body, and repeatedly use such statements
+		\cite[Chapter 6, section on "Scoping Rules," pp. 96-97]{Beazley2009}.
+	- Declare variables to be **nonlocal** to use values of local variables defined in an outer function
+		\cite[Chapter 6, section on "Scoping Rules," pp. 97]{Beazley2009};
+		for functions nested more than two levels deep, such as nested functions embedded in nested functions, be careful of trying to access/modify local variables defined in the outermost function.
+		**nonlocal** declarations use dynamic scoping (or dynamic scope), and "don't bind name[s] to local variables defined inside arbitrary functions further down on the current call-stack"
+			\cite[Chapter 6, section on "Scoping Rules," pp. 97]{Beazley2009}.
 + closures
 + decorators
 + generators